citris-ucmerced/F3/README.md

 1. Navigate to `public > images`.
 2. Open the folder for the page where you want to upload an image.
 For example, if you are uploading a headshot, open the "people" folder.
 3. Save your image into that folder and copy the file name for the image.
 If uploading a headshot, please make sure the image is cropped as a square for best alignment
-4. After saving the name of the image file, navigate to the respective spreadsheet where you will input the name of the file to associate that file with an asset.
+4. After saving the name of the image file, navigate to the respective spreadsheet where you will input the name of the file.
+This will associate that file with an asset.
-   - For example, if I was uploading a picture for Sam then I would first save the image file into the people's folder and then open the people.csv.
+   - For example, if I was uploading a picture for Sam Baker then I would first save the image file into the people's folder as Sam_Baker.jpg and then open the staff.csv.
 In the spreadsheet I can simply input the name of the new image file in the column 'fileName' to associate that image file with Sam.

 ## Available Scripts